 This was something I believed coming out of high school!
 Though in all fairness, teenagers are far more likely to become pregnant with only one or a few sexual encounters because their fertility is high.
 As we get older fertility declines.
 Another reason a myth like this might be believed is because birth control can give us this mindset.
 You might have spent years worried you might accidentally get pregnant if you miss one pill.
 So when couples start trying to conceive for real, it’s shocking that it isn’t happening right away.
 Especially when you have that one friend who got pregnant on their wedding night.
 The reality is that it is rare for couples to get pregnant the first month they try, a more normal length of time is six months, while some couples can take up to a year.

 Here is when you want to go see your doctor: 1) If you aren’t pregnant after trying to conceive for a year.
 2) If you’re older than 35 and have been trying for 6 months to get pregnant.
-3) If you have PCOS (Polycystic ovary syndrome) which is one of the most common causes of female infertility, talk to your doctor early on for options for vitamins and minerals that might help, or even about taking S’moo.
-Also feel free to join the Private S’moo Babe Facebook Group where women who are struggling with PCOS are helping each other out.
+3) If you have PCOS (Polycystic ovary syndrome) which is one of the most common causes of female infertility, talk to your doctor early on for options for vitamins and minerals that might help, or even talk to them about taking S’moo.
+Also feel free to join the S’moo Babe App where women who are struggling with PCOS are helping each other out.

 Myth: You Can’t Get Pregnant If You Have Sex on Your Period